Masters of Deception: Origin

-MOD's initial membership grew from meetings on Loop-Around Test Lines that led to collaborations to hack RBOC phone switches and the various minicomputers and mainframes used to administer the telephone network.
-They successfully remained underground using alternative handles to hide even their true hacker identities.
+MOD's initial membership grew from meetings on Loop-Around Test Lines that led to collaborations to hack Regional Bell Operating Company phone switches and the various minicomputers and mainframes used to administer the telephone network.
+They worked underground, using handles to hide their identities.

 Acid Phreak founded the Masters of Deception with Scorpion and HAC.
 The name itself was, among other things, a mockery of Legion of Doom (LOD), as 'M' is one letter up in the alphabet from 'L', although the name originally was a flexible acronym that could be used to identify membership in situations where anonymity would be the best course of action.
 It could stand for "Millions of Dollars" just as easily as "Masters of Deception."

 It is claimed that the mockery of the LOD name was a statement to the underground that LOD had lost its direction.
 Several LOD members were close friends of MOD who had been raided and indicted by the government, causing the majority of those who remained to drop out of the underground for safety reasons.
 In their absence, LOD largely fell into disarray causing the disagreement and disillusionment that led Phiber Optik to align himself with MOD in an effort to restore the direction of the spirit of underground hacking.

-Members of MOD
+Members

 The original Masters of Deception included: Mark Abene ("Phiber Optik"), Paul Stira ("Scorpion"), Elias Ladopoulos ("Acid Phreak"), HAC, John Lee ("Corrupt") and Julio Fernandez ("Outlaw").

 Additional members who have remained anonymous include: Supernigger (also of DPAK), Wing, Nynex Phreak, Billy_The_Kid, Crazy Eddie, The Plague, ZOD, Seeker, Red Knight (who was also a member of Cult of the Dead Cow), Lord Micro, n00gie and peaboy (a.k.a.
 MCI Sprinter).